mibexx/fizzbuzz/README.md

 * For multiples of five print "Buzz"
 * For multiples of three and five print "FizzBuzz"

-This task is solved in different types.
+This task is solved with solid principles.